dynamsoft-docs/mrz-scanner-docs-mobile/programming/ios/user-guide/configure-mrz-scanner.md

 3. Rename the `DynamsoftResources` folder's extension name to .bundle and drag the `DynamsoftResources.bundle` into your project on Xcode.
 Select Create groups for the Added folders option.

-4. Specify the template file via `templateFilePath` property
+4. Specify the template file via `templateFile` property

    <div class="sample-code-prefix"></div>
    >- Objective-C